benjamingr/Auto-Translate/README.md

-Angular-Auto-Translate
+Auto-Translate
 ======================

-Translating multiple languages in Angular through JSON seamlessly
+Translating multiple languages in JS/HTML through JSON seamlessly.

-We use this at TipRanks internally, anyone who wants to read the code have a go - but this is for internal use and we do not intend to provide support any external users.
+We use this at TipRanks for Angular internally, anyone who wants to read the code have a go - but this is for internal use and we do not intend to provide paid support to any external users, issues/SO questions welcome.
 Pull requests will be entertained if accompanied by tests.

 ###What this does